TRVTH

 False Confessions

--- Senator Carl Levin, on a military interrogation class that was based on a 1957 Air Force study of how China obtained confessions, many of them false, from American prisoners, New York Times, 2 July 2008
+What makes this document doubly stunning is that these were techniques to get false confessions.
+People say we need intelligence, and we do.
+But we don't need false intelligence.-- Senator Carl Levin, on a military interrogation class that was based on a 1957 Air Force study of how China obtained confessions, many of them false, from American prisoners, New York Times, 2 July 2008

 Labels: Current_Events, Law, Morality, Politics, Quotation, War